TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Related Works

 \xhdr{Lingering Gaps} Despite the advancements introduced by the BOOM dataset, several limitations remain.
-First, the data is anonymized, providing no information about the actual time series variates.
-Second, the dataset is normalized to preserve privacy.
-These constraints have multiple consequences: (1) anonymization limits the ability to augment these time series observations with tasks beyond forecasting, such as anomaly detection, multi-modal reasoning, and question-answering, as has been done in other domains such as finance and weather \cite{UCRArchive2018, liu2024timemmd, chen2025mtbenchmultimodaltimeseries}; (2) normalization and loss of absolute scale obscure critical information, particularly in observability contexts where metric magnitudes (e.g., CPU load) are essential for downstream tasks like anomaly detection \cite{lin2024nutime}; and (3) BOOM focuses solely on numerical time-series, providing no support for tasks that combine time-series data with natural language.
-Consequently, there remains a strong need for de-anonymized observability datasets that provide fully detailed metrics and support a broad range of downstream tasks, including anomaly detection, root-cause analysis, and natural language question-answering.
+First, the data is anonymized, providing no information about the time series variates.
+Second, the dataset consists of time series observations that are normalized to preserve privacy.
+These constraints have multiple consequences: (1) anonymization limits the ability to augment these time series observations with downstream tasks such as anomaly detection, multi-modal reasoning, and question-answering as has been done in other domains like finance and weather \cite{UCRArchive2018, liu2024timemmd, chen2025mtbenchmultimodaltimeseries}, since the identities of the covariates are obscured; (2) normalization and loss of absolute scale obscure critical information, particularly in observability contexts where metric magnitudes (e.g., CPU load) are essential for downstream tasks like anomaly detection \cite{lin2024nutime}; and (3) BOOM focuses solely on numerical time series, providing no support for tasks that combine time series data with natural language.
+Consequently, there remains a strong need for de-anonymized observability datasets that provide fully detailed metrics and support a broad range of multi-modal downstream tasks.